renovatebot/renovate/docs/usage/configuration-options.md

 ### format

 Defines which format the API is returning.
-Only `json` is supported, but more are planned for future.
+At this moment, `json` & `plain` are supported, but more formats are planned for the future

 ### transformTemplates